 by Mike Ricotta - March 18, 2020

-If you’re reading this article, chances are that you’re pretty happy with your current setup but you wish you could find ways to reduce your AWS hosting costs.
+If you’re reading this article, chances are that you’re pretty happy with your current setup but you wish you could find ways to reduce AWS costs for your hosting needs.
 We’ll assume that you’re not all that interested in migrating to a different hosting provider.
 Frankly, you’ll probably spend more short-run money migrating and resolving any post-migration issues than you if you had simply left things alone.
 What we’ll do here is target the 2 main costs: Infrastructure and Labor, and then touch on some of the ways you can cost-cut in those areas with AWS.
 Then we’ll identify the pros and cons of these changes and how it affects you in the short run versus the long run.